krisjanis-a/TicTacToe/README.md

 Console TicTacToe with PC opponent which uses minimax algorithm to determine next moves

-Learned to do some unit testing too
+Learned how to do some unit testing too

 ---